 Escape to Google ›

-Contract type: Fixed term for 9 months with the possibility of short extension
+Fixed term contract for 1 year with possibility of extension

 Oxfordshire Sexual Abuse and Rape Crisis Centre (OSARCC) is delighted to have secured funding through the Big Lottery Women and Girls Initiative.